 Keep headlines and paragraphs short and scannable

-Focused users often scan an article for the part that will answer their particular question.
-Be sure headlines are short, descriptive, and parallel, to facilitate scanning.
+Focused readers often scan an article for the part that will answer their particular question.
+Be sure headlines are short, descriptive, and parallel, to help scanning.

-Use second person and describe actions to a user
+Use second person and describe actions to a reader

-Technical content talks to users when support agents can’t.
+Technical content talks to customers when support agents can’t.